##

 function which variables contain a low amount of

-unique variables.
+unique values.

 Some commonly used file extensions are: